Relax- Elevators Are Safer Than You Think

-Elevators often play a big role in many action scenes and horror movies, whether it’s a villain trapping a hero in an elevator or a cab plummeting thirty stories.
+Elevators have played a big role in many action scenes and horror movies, whether it’s a villain trapping a hero in an elevator or a cab in a skyscraper plummeting thirty stories.
 The idea of elevator catastrophe is one that is implanted in our collective consciousness as something to fear.
 However, here are some things you might not know about elevator safety mechanisms which have been implemented specifically to prevent the tragedies we fear most.

-Many gripping scenes depict an elevator suspended by a single cable, which snaps and drops the cab.
+Many gripping movie scenes depict an elevator suspended by a single cable, which frays & snaps, dropping the cab with all inside.

 - Reality: Any elevator using cables and a motor to work has multiple cables holding it up.
 Additionally, the likelihood of a cable snapping is slim.
 Modern cables are engineered to hold twelve times the weight of the elevator when it’s full of passengers.
 If you’re worried about overloading the elevator, don’t be: most elevators won’t close their doors or move if the weight limit is exceeded.

 Not all elevators rely on cables to function.
 One common misconception is that the elevator can plummet several floors or down the whole shaft.